International Sanitary Conferences: Background

 In 1834, by appointment from the Minister of Commerce, the Secretary of the Conseil supérieur de la santé, P. de.
 Ségur-Dupeyron, was task with creating a report on the sanitary regulations of Mediterranean countries.
-This report, called attention to numerous differing quarantine requirements among countries and to resulting unnecessary confusion.
-This document and over 15 years of continued perseverance by the French Government ultimately led to convening an international conference to standardise quarantine requirements against exotic diseases; the International Sanitary Conferences - 1851-1938.
+This report called attention to numerous differing quarantine requirements among countries and to resulting unnecessary confusion.
+This document and over 15 years of continued perseverance by the French Government ultimately led to convening an international conference to standardise quarantine requirements against exotic diseases; the International Sanitary Conferences - 1851–1938.

 Chronology

 Paris, 1851

 The first International Sanitary Conference opened in Paris on July 23, 1851.
-A total of twelve countries participated including Austria, Great Britain, Greece, Portugal, Russia, Spain, France, Ottoman Empire, and the four Italian Powers of Papal States, Sardinia, Tuscany, and the Two Sicilies, each country being represented by a pair of a physician and a diplomat.
+A total of twelve countries participated, including Austria, Great Britain, Greece, Portugal, Russia, Spain, France, Ottoman Empire, and the four Italian Powers of the Papal States, Sardinia, Tuscany, and the Two Sicilies, each country being represented by a pair of a physician and a diplomat.

 The Conference revolved around the question of whether or not cholera should be subject to quarantine regulations.
-The Papal States, Tuscany, the Two Sicilies, Spanish, Greek, and Tuscan delegates supported quarantine measures against cholera, with Sardinia, Austria, Britain, and France opposing quarantine measures.
+The Papal States, Tuscany, the Two Sicilies, Spain, and Greece supported quarantine measures against cholera, while Sardinia, Austria, Britain, and France opposed quarantine measures.

 The Austrian medical delegate, G. M. Menis, along with John Sutherland, the British medical delegate, and Anthony Perrier, the British diplomatic delegate, were most vocal against quarantine measures.
 The Spanish medical delegate, Pedro F. Monlau (es), and the Russian medical delegate, Carlos O. R. Rosenberger, were in the opposite camp.

 The Conference participants agreed on a draft Sanitary Convention and annexed draft International Sanitary Regulations consisting of 137 articles.